By Jessica Bubenheim, on 06 February 2019

 Defining ikigai as a practice.

 Ikigai isn’t just another guide on ‘how to be happy’.
 The ultimate goal of Ikigai is not happiness - it’s about a life practice towards fulfilment.
-If your looking for a quick fix for happiness, keep in mind that Japan is ranked merely 51 in the world's happiest countries (UN-sponsored World Happiness Report 2017), and so ikigai may not be the practice for you.
+If you're looking for a quick fix for happiness, keep in mind that Japan is ranked merely 51 in the world's happiest countries (UN-sponsored World Happiness Report 2017), and so ikigai may not be the practice for you.
 Practicing your ikigai is defining your purpose, your personal mission and discovering your full potential.
 The aim is to define what you can best contribute to the world, the things you’re good at and that give you pleasure while doing.
 Those who are actively pursuing practices to discover their ikigai have shown more self-esteem, feeling their presence in the world is justified.

 Psychologists explain why identifying our purpose in life can help us in life satisfaction.
 They claim that if we are able to find our ikigai, everything will be easier and pleasurable.
 Easy, because we'll exercise our most tuned capabilities.
 Pleasurable, because it will seem worth doing.